 Learning new life skills can be exciting and rewarding for a child.
 It leads to autonomy which creates competence and self-confidence, which can seep into every ounce of a child’s life.
 AVG found that 47% of small children could navigate a smartphone but couldn't do basic life skills like tying shoes.
 They also referenced learning to ride a bike or swim unaided.
 This hit me hard because it took us forever to teach our middle child how to tie his shoes since he hasn't needed that skill.
 I realized that even if he has velcro shoes for the rest of his life, learning something as simple as tying them can help him become more confident in knowing that he can do it all by himself.

 Thinking back to my early childhood, I can vividly remember sitting in my mom’s car in our driveway, determined to tie my shoes.
-Try after try, those loops finally came and stayed together, filling me with the best feeling of joy and happiness, which I now know stemmed from feeling competent.
+Try after try, those loops finally stayed together.
+I was full of joy and happiness, which I now know stemmed from feeling competent.
 We were robbing our son of that experience.
 When we finally did teach him, we used this video from Understood.org.
-I highly recommend this method!
+I highly recommend using this method with your kids!

 Remember your child's personality, age, coordination, and physical ability.
 Are they neurodivergent and have different developmental skills than other children their age?